 Running Without the Soccer Ball

-If you make a run towards a teammate with the soccer ball but don't receive it - break into space to drag the defender with you.
-For example, make an ambitious run towards the goal for a through ball just to draw attention to yourself and open up a play for someone else in behind you —this is a decoy run that opens up space for a teammate to dribble into.
+If you make a run towards a teammate who has the soccer ball but don't receive it - break into space to drag the defender away with you.
+For example, make an ambitious run towards the goal for a through ball just to draw attention to yourself and open up a play for someone else to move into behind you —this is a decoy run that opens up space for a teammate to dribble into.

 Give and Go or Wall Pass